-The 17 UN Sustainable Development Goals (SDGs) are part of a plan to eradicate extreme poverty and tyranny via development, with more consideration given to the planet.
-Established by the United Nations, these SDGs are an urgent call for action and global partnership among all countries.
+The 17 UN Sustainable Development Goals (SDGs) are a plan to create a better and more sustainable future for all.
+Established by the United Nations, the SDGs are an urgent call to action and global partnership among all countries.
 They represent key benchmarks to addressing poverty, inequality, and climate change, and establishing peace and justice.
 Reforestation and land restoration help to benefit all 17 SDGs.

 Participants in The International Small Group and Tree Planting Program (TIST) plant trees for many reasons.
 These range from increased economic stability via forest products to environmental benefits on their farms.
 In addition, the TIST program generates and sells carbon offsets, returning 70% of the profits directly to the farmers.

 We're proud to state that each farmer involved in the Uganda project receives an average of $3,000 in benefits in the form of fruits, nuts, medicine, apiculture, increased crop yields, and access to cookstoves, fodder, and fuelwood.

 Goal #2 targets the hunger crisis, giving special attention to how food is grown, shared, and consumed.
 If done right, agriculture, forestry and fisheries can provide nutritious food for everyone, generate sustainable income, support people-centered rural development, and protect the environment.
 Investments in agriculture are crucial to increasing productivity and supporting the sustainable food systems necessary to alleviate hunger worldwide.

 This project, which was funded by USAID and implemented by the USFS-IP, ran from 2013-October 2018 and involved tree planting on Cocoa farms and in secondary forests.
 When the trees reach maturity, the farmers involved will be able to sell products like fruits, spices, and traditional medicines.